 Is Nursing School For Me?

 Nurses are one of the largest and fastest growing health professions in the United States.
 They are the first line providers of primary patient care, including preventative and restorative health care.
-62.2% of RNs work in hospitals but many are employed in a wide range of other settings.
+62.2% of Registered Nurses (RNs) work in hospitals but many are employed in a wide range of other settings.
 Nurses work in collaboration with a team of health care providers but they can also practice independently within their defined scope of practice.
 Some nurses may also advise and work as consultants in the healthcare, insurance, or legal industries.
-Nursing science is multifaceted including biological, psychosocial and cultural components.
+Nursing science is multifaceted, including biological, psychosocial, and cultural components.

-One of the most common paths to professional nursing is through obtaining a Bachelor of Science degree in nursing (BSN), although students can also train to become registered nurses while earning an Associate of Science degree at a community college, typically in a three-year program.
-In order to practice all RNs must be licensed which requires meeting a minimum number of hours of clinical experience and passing state board examinations (NCLEX-RN ) before earning the title of RN.
+One of the most common paths to professional nursing is through obtaining a Bachelor of Science in Nursing (BSN), although students can also train to become RNs while earning an Associate of Science at a community college, typically in a three-year program.
+In order to practice, all RNs must be licensed which requires meeting a minimum number of hours of clinical experience and passing state board examinations (NCLEX-RN) before earning the title of RN.

-- Accelerated bachelor for non-nursing college graduates programs
+- Accelerated Bachelor of Science in Nursing (ABSN) programs for non-nursing college graduates

-A list of individual programs by state for both options can be found on the AACN website (PDF).
-For some, accelerated master’s programs are more attractive because they allow non-nursing baccalaureates to obtain their BSN in the process of getting their MEPN, and can generally be completed in as little as three years.
-Field experience is a requirement for many accelerated nursing programs.
+A list of individual programs by state for both options can be found on the AACN website.
+Both options result in students being prepared to sit for the NCLEX exam and become licensed RNs.
+For some, accelerated BSN programs are more attractive because they can be completed in as few as 12 months.
+For others, accelerated master’s programs are more attractive because they allow students obtain their BSN in the process of getting their MEPN, and can generally be completed in as little as three years.

 Here are some ways you can find out what nurses do:

 - Research online resources through the Career Center’s Career Exploration Nursing pages and the AACN’s website.